Protesters gather at GOP convention to rally for abortion and immigrant rights, end to war in Gaza

-MILWAUKEE — (AP) — Activists gathered in Milwaukee on Monday for the start of the Republican National Convention, saying the assassination attempt on former President Donald Trump won't affect their long-standing plans to demonstrate outside the convention site.
+MILWAUKEE — (AP) — Hundreds of demonstrators converged Monday on downtown Milwaukee to protest around the Republican National Convention, saying the assassination attempt on former President Donald Trump won't affect their long-standing plans to demonstrate outside the site.

-A wide range of organizations and activists numbering in the hundreds gathered at a downtown park blocks from the Fiserv Forum in preparation for a street march.
-The Coalition to March on the RNC, comprised largely of local groups, was protesting for access to abortion rights, for immigrant rights, and against the war in Gaza among other issues.
+A wide range of organizations and activists gathered in a downtown park outside the Fiserv Forum's security perimeter Monday morning to listen to speakers ahead of a street march coordinated by The Coalition to March on the RNC.
+The coalition, comprised largely of local groups, supports abortion and immigrant rights and is pressing to end the war in Gaza.

+Counter-protester Rich Penkoski of Stillwater, Oklahoma, bellowed through a bullhorn that women should go home and make sandwiches for their husbands.
+The demonstrators eventually walked away from the counter-protesters as police looked on.

+At noon, the demonstrators set off on the march around the arena's security perimeter in temperatures approaching 90 degrees Fahrenheit (32 degrees Celsius), chanting “Hey-hey, ho-ho, Republicans have got to go” and “This is what democracy looks like."
+Many carried Palestinian flags.

-Organizers said the rally was on despite the attempt on Trump's life Saturday evening during a rally in Butler, Pennsylvania.
+The attempt on Trump's life Saturday evening during a rally in Butler, Pennsylvania, didn't change anything for the demonstrators, said Omar Flores, a coalition spokesperson.

-The progressive coalition protesting the RNC has touted their Monday demonstrations as "family friendly."
-Organizers expect 5,000 to 10,000 attendees.
-Separately, the Philadelphia-based Poor People's Army, which organizes for economic justice, plans an afternoon march.
-Smaller organizations also plan to demonstrate inside parks closer to the convention site where Trump is set to officially accept the party's presidential nomination later this week.
+The coalition protesting the RNC had touted their Monday demonstrations as "family friendly."
+Organizers expected 5,000 to 10,000 attendees.
+Separately, the Philadelphia-based Poor People's Army, which organizes for economic justice, planned an afternoon march.
+Smaller organizations also planned to demonstrate inside parks near the convention site where Trump is set to officially accept the party's presidential nomination later this week.

-Christine Neumann-Ortiz, executive director of Voces de la Frontera, Wisconsin's largest immigrant rights group, condemned political violence but blamed Trump for fostering a climate of violence.
+Christine Neumann-Ortiz, executive director of Voces de la Frontera, Wisconsin's largest immigrant rights group, condemned political violence but blamed Trump for fostering anger.

-“It’s undeniable that Trump’s rhetoric, policies and actions have contributed to a climate of increased violence and legitimized hate crimes by white nationalists,” she said.
+“It’s undeniable that Trump’s rhetoric, policies and actions have contributed to a climate of increased violence and legitimized hate crimes,” she said.

 Peter Wilt, 64, of Whitefish Bay, Wisconsin, was in the crowd.
 He held a sign that read “Now Will U Ban Automatic Weapons.”
 Wilt said the sign referred to the assassination attempt.